 If you have someone looking after your house, that should help make things more secure.
 There are still a few things you can do for extra peace of mind.

 One common dilemma is whether to keep your curtains open or closed when on holiday.
-Some advice suggests leaving them open.
-It does mean people can see in, but permanently closed curtains are an obvious sign of an empty house.
-If your house sitter is popping in regularly, they can open and close the curtains and switch on lights at night.
+Permanently closed curtains are an obvious sign of an empty house.
+If your house-sitter is popping in regularly, they can open and close the curtains and switch on lights at night.

-You can get buildings and content cover with our home insurance cover, with flexible extras to suit your needs.
+You can get buildings and content cover with our home insurance, with flexible extras to suit your needs.